When changing the amount of RAM on your MarkLogic Server host, there are additional considerations such as cache

 - For E/D-nodes: this can be distributed as 1/8 of main memory dedicated to your list cache, 1/16 to your compressed tree cache, and 1/8 to your expanded tree cache.

 - For E-nodes: Can be configured with a larger Expanded Tree Cache; the List Cache and the Compressed Tree Cache can be set to 128MB each.

 - For D-nodes: Can be configured with a larger List Cache and Compressed Tree Cache; the Expanded Tree Cache can be set to 128MB.

 - Linux Huge Pages should be set to 3/8 the size of your physical memory.

-- Swap space should be the same size of physical memory minus the size of your Huge Page (because Linux Huge Pages are not swapped), or 32GB, whichever is lower.
+- Swap space should be set to the size of your physical memory minus the size of your Huge Pages (because Linux Huge Pages are not swapped), or 32GB, whichever is lower.

-For Example: If you have 96GB RAM; Huge Pages should be set to 36Gb, and swap space at 60GB.
+For Example: If you have 96GB RAM; Huge Pages should be set to 36GB, and swap space at 32GB.